-Echo Night: Beyond kicks off our gruesome scarefest of the best PS2 horror games of all time!
+Echo Night: Beyond is up next in our gruesome scarefest of the best PS2 horror games of all time!

 It follows the story of Richard Osmand (not to be confused with Richard Osman of Pointless fame).
 He’s off to the moon for his honeymoon, as you do, but his spaceship crash-lands before the fancy moon resort he’s supposed to be meeting his wife at.